TcMenu/IoAbstraction/README.md

 ## RotaryEncoder - hardware and button emulation, even available with i2c IO expanders

 Switch input also fully supports rotary encoders (and simulated rotary encoders using up / down buttons).
-For this you just initialise the rotary encoder, and if you don't choose poll everything then PIN_A must raise an interrupt when changed (even if the interrupt is shared).
+For this you just initialise the rotary encoder, and if you choose "poll everything" mode then PIN_A doesn't need an interrupt.
+However, in any other mode you must register an interrupt for PIN_A (even if the interrupt is shared).
 No debouncing is needed, the library will switch on pull up resistors too, but you may need lower resistance pull-ups will long wire runs.

 For more see https://www.thecoderscorner.com/products/arduino-libraries/io-abstraction/arduino-switches-handled-as-events/.